 All staff should speak to the DSL, DDSL or an ADSL about any concerns about FGM.
 Teaching staff have a separate duty to report to the Police cases where they discover that an act of FGM appears to have been carried out on a girl under the age of 18.
 All staff are referred to Appendix 1 of this policy for the procedure to be followed where they suspect or discover that a student may be at risk of FGM.

-What staff should do if a child goes missing from education
+What staff should do if a child goes Missing from Education/Children Absent from Education